NASAWorldWind/NASAWorldWind.github.io/content/java/tutorials/build-a-custom-renderable.md

 ---
-title: "Build A Custom Renderable"
+title: "Build a Custom Renderable"
 date: 2017-07-14T01:37:13-04:00
 draft: false
 listdescription: "How to implement a custom renderable that draws a cube centered on a geographic position."
-listimage: "/img/java/custom-renderable.png"
 ---

 {{< fix-tables >}}